DMMP0/BDT/readme.md

 2. Model, where all the classes are located;
 3. Services, which aim is to handle data transportation between technologies;

-This branch of the project works locally, for a containerized solution please refer to the branch _"Dockerized"_.
+This branch of the project works with docker in mind, for a local solution please refer to the branch _"main"_.

 This project is licensed with the *GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007*, for more information please refer to the file **COPYING**.

 Below lies a brief description of what each layer does, for a more detailed explanation consult the readme of each folder.

-***Required technologies (whole pipeline)***:
+***Required containers (whole pipeline)***:
 + Python (the whole project was designed tested with Python 3.10 in mind);
 + Redis;
 + Zookeeper;
 + Apache Kafka;
-+ Google Cloud Storage;
-+ An SQL server;
++ MySQL

-+ A hosted frontend.
-Due to time constraints, we decided to use Anvil, so the frontend layer will be almost empty;
+the credentials for Google Cloud Storage and MySQL must be passed as environment variables.

 ## 0. Source Layer